salkoffd/ActivityDifferenceMap/README.md

 **Usage**
 -----

+You can run this by doing:

+    ActivityDifferenceMap(responseHits, responseMisses, nIterations)

 Inputs
 - responseHits is a h x w x t1 matrix (3D) of images from condition 1. hxw is the height and width of image. t1 is the number of images.
 - videosMisses is a h x w x t2 matrix (3D) of images from condition 2. t2 is the number of images and does not need to be equal to t1.